Performance Evaluation

 Performance indices have many practical applications including trend analysis, comparisons, target setting, and incentives (such as rewards) for managers and employees.
 They provide a navigation system that indicates where the organization is, where it wants to go, and how to get there.
 They help identify developing problems and the effectiveness of solutions.
 Indices can present data in various ways:

 Performance indicators must be carefully selected to accurately reflect goals and identify problems.
-Inappropriate or incomplete indicators can misdiagnose problems and misdirect decision-makers.
+Inappropriate or incomplete indicators can misdiagnose problems and misdirect decision-making (DeRobertis, et al. 2014).
 For example, an index that only considers quantity will encourage organizations to produce abundant but inferior output, while an index that only considers quality can result in high quality but inadequate production quantity.

 · Roadway Level-of-Service (LOS), which is an indicator of vehicle traffic speeds and congestion delay at a particular stretch of roadway or intersection.